 Active participation and research refers primarily to an AF's attendance at, and contribution to reading groups and cartels.
-In addition, an AF is expected to make presentations to the Association in the form of papers, lectures, workshops, etc. as an expression of ongoing research and work in psychoanalytic theory and practice2.
+In addition, an AF is expected to make presentations to the Association in the form of papers, lectures, workshops, etc. as an expression of ongoing research and work in psychoanalytic theory and practice1.

 The Association places no restrictions on the choice of a personal analyst by an Analysand, other than that the person chosen be recognized as an analyst by the general psychoanalytic community through his or her clinical work, publications and public presentations, and be licensed or considered eligible for licensure.

-For an Analysand-in-Formation to complete his or her program, the two Presenting Supervisors must agree, independently of one another, to present the work of the AF to the Council.
+For an Analysand-in-Formation to complete his or her program, the two Presenting Analysts must agree, independently of one another, to present the work of the AF to the Council.
 These are separate and independent presentations.

 Completion of the Program

 The completion of the Formation Program of Après-Coup Psychoanalytic Association includes the completion of the educational phase of the program (48 points as described above) and the successful presentations to the Councils of the AF clinical work by two independent Control Analysts of the Association.